VictoriaChoy/victoriachoy.github.io/professional.md

 - Test for English Major (Good Grades), Xiamen University

 - Certificate of High-school English Teacher, Education Bureau, Xiamen City

 ---

+I would complete the courses for IB educator certificate in August.
+After that, I would continue the MEd. courses in September, focusing on IB leadership and IB advanced learning and teaching.
+After I acquire the degree in 2025, I would go on to study PGDE program in Hong Kong because my mother has settled down in the region.
+I would try to find a teaching position in one of the many world-renowned IB schools there, and continue professional learning for IB leadership.
+Here is the first course grading of the MEd.

+---